wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 It would never be useful to use more than  3 cores  because the width of the DAG is 3  (level 2).
 The DAG's critical path is  {A->B->D->G->H}, which has length 28s.
 So yes, the execution (on 3 cores) could be lower than 29s.

-Replacing the D->G edge by a D->H edge would would make the DAG width 4 (i.e., level 2  would have 4 tasks in it).
+Replacing the D->G edge by a D->H edge would make the DAG width 4 (i.e., level 2  would have 4 tasks in it).
   </div>
 </div>